flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [yes](https:yes.com)
 - [[Aram Zucker-Scharff]]
     - I liked endnote when someone else was paying for it.
-    - Zotero is great, not for me really, but lots of great ways to plug in to it to make it for me.
+    - [[Zotero]] is great, not for me really because I'm no longer an academic, but lots of great ways to plug in to it to make it for me.
     - For arguing on the web, that's what I use context.center for.
 - [[Chris Aldrich]]:
     - Mendeley seems to be shutting down